The average hourly pay for a Personal Trainer in Australia is AU$29.12.

 Popular Employer Salaries for Personal Trainer

-The top respondents for the job title Personal Trainer are from the companies Fitness First, Anytime Fitness, Inc. and Fernwood.
-Reported salaries are highest at Fitness First where the average pay is AU$67.50.
-Other companies that offer high salaries for this role include Fitness First Health Clubs, earning around AU$37.50.
-Anytime Fitness, Inc. pays the lowest at around AU$25.28.
-YMCA also pays on the lower end of the scale, paying AU$28.97.
+The top respondents for the job title Personal Trainer are from the companies Anytime Fitness, Inc., Fernwood and Fitness First.
+Reported salaries are highest at Fitness First where the average pay is AU$75.00.
+Other companies that offer high salaries for this role include Goodlife Fitness Clubs and Fitness First Health Clubs, earning around AU$50.00 and AU$37.50, respectively.
+Anytime Fitness, Inc. pays the lowest at around AU$25.00.
+YMCA and Fernwood also pay on the lower end of the scale, paying AU$28.00 and AU$30.52, respectively.

 Personal Trainer Job Listings

-Skills in Weight Loss/Weight Management, Training, Rehabilitation, Health and Wellness and Training Program Development are correlated to pay that is above average.
+Skills in Training, Health and Wellness, Rehabilitation and Training Program Development are correlated to pay that is above average.
+Skills that pay less than market rate include Weight Loss/Weight Management.

-An entry-level Personal Trainer with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of AU$25.83 based on 61 salaries.
-An early career Personal Trainer with 1-4 years of experience earns an average total compensation of AU$28.04 based on 429 salaries.
-A mid-career Personal Trainer with 5-9 years of experience earns an average total compensation of AU$30.22 based on 159 salaries.
-An experienced Personal Trainer with 10-19 years of experience earns an average total compensation of AU$32.48 based on 80 salaries.
+An entry-level Personal Trainer with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of AU$25.66 based on 55 salaries.
+An early career Personal Trainer with 1-4 years of experience earns an average total compensation of AU$28.71 based on 384 salaries.
+A mid-career Personal Trainer with 5-9 years of experience earns an average total compensation of AU$30.39 based on 150 salaries.
+An experienced Personal Trainer with 10-19 years of experience earns an average total compensation of AU$35.61 based on 91 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of AU$65.

 Pay Difference by Location

-Employees with Personal Trainer in their job title in Melbourne, Victoria earn an average of 5.9% more than the national average.
-These job titles also find higher than average salaries in Sydney, New South Wales (4.7% more).
-The lowest salaries can be found in Perth, Western Australia (7.9% less), Adelaide, South Australia (6.7% less) and Brisbane, Queensland (6.3% less).
+Employees with Personal Trainer in their job title in Sydney, New South Wales earn an average of 5.7% more than the national average.
+These job titles also find higher than average salaries in Melbourne, Victoria (4.9% more).
+The lowest salaries can be found in Wollongong, New South Wales (12.7% less), Gold Coast, Queensland (12.7% less) and Adelaide, South Australia (7.7% less).

 Years of Experience